tatsu432/DR-estimator-OPE-large-action/README.md

 </div>

 ```
-# How does MDR perform with varying number of samples?
+# How does MDR perform with the varying number of samples?
 src/synthetic/main_n_rounds.ipynb
 ```
 <div align="center">